Illness Anxiety Disorder

 A relationship with a supportive, trusted doctor can help, as can cognitive-behavioral therapy.

-Illness anxiety disorder most commonly begins during early adulthood and appears to affect men and women equally.
+This disorder most commonly begins during early adulthood and appears to affect men and women equally.

 People may become overly anxious because they misinterpret insignificant physical symptoms or normal bodily functions (such as awareness of the heart's beating).